dylanpieper/chatalot/README.md

 ## Setup API Keys

 API keys allow access to chat models and are stored as environmental variables.
-I recommend the `usethis` package to setup API keys in your `.Renviron` such as `OPENAI_API_KEY=your-key`.
+I recommend the `usethis` package to setup API keys in your `.Renviron` such as `OPENAI_API_KEY=your-key`:

 ``` r
 usethis::edit_r_environ(scope = c("user", "project"))